How to be kind to yourself

 When you next screw up, or find yourself in an uncomfortable situation, ask yourself: ‘what can I learn from this?’

-You’ll start to see that nothing is really ruined or a waste of time because it has purpose.
+You’ll start to see that nothing is really ruined or a waste of time because it has a purpose.

 Every situation can teach you something.
 Even just sitting in traffic can help you practice patience.